JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 This step basically reverses step 3 (masks <--> libraries).
 Note:

 - it shares the job partitioning from step 3; no user parameters to update
-    + although you can if you need to; copy the appropriate variables from the parameters file and update them
+    + although you can if you need to; copy the appropriate variables from the step 3 parameters file into the step 4 file and change them there
-- needs to be run on high memory machine
+- needs to be run on high memory machine; the computer-related parameters _are_ different for step 4
+- in the parameter file, it's still masks = EM, libraries = LM, even though we're really doing the reverse

 ### Perform reverse gradient scroing